kemckinnmsft/M365HOL3001/instructions.md

 2. [] Right-click on the PII folder and select **Classify and Protect**.

    !IMAGE[CandP.png](\Media\CandP.png)
-1. [] When prompted, use the credentials below to authenticate:
+1. [] When prompted, click use another user and use the credentials below to authenticate:

 	+++AIPScanner@@lab.CloudCredential(134).TenantName+++